 You can either:

-How to Create a Custom Team Radar
+How to Create a Custom Retro Radar Template

 This allows your team to start with tested templates that customers love, while also being able to make your team's Radar retrospective your own.

 - Choose your technique and start the retrospective.
-This will start with pre-labeled template, but you can always make changes.
+This will start with a pre-labeled template, but you can always make changes.

 - New spokes can be added, spokes can be removed, or labels can be changed.
 Spokes can be added to any section of the Team Radar, so you can always organize information how you like.